Enabling topography-resolving structural dynamic contact simulation: Numerical results

-\\ The central part of the beams was meshed using brick elements with quadratic shape functions (\ABAQUS C3D20R), whereas linear shape functions (\ABAQUS C3D8) were preferred for the beam ends including the bolts and washers.
-In contrast, \SIERRA SM employs HEX8b (b-bar) elements with linear shape functions for quasi-static analyses.
-These elements are well known to provide accurate results in bending-dominated problems (mitigate volume locking).
-In \SIERRA SD (explicit and implicit analyses), HEX8 elements with mean quadrature are used for sake of numerical efficiency.
-At the apparent contact interfaces, matching nodes on the opposing surfaces were enforced; \ie, the corresponding nodes are located at the same $x$- and $y$-coordinates.
+The central part of the beams was meshed using brick elements with quadratic shape functions, whereas linear shape functions were preferred for the beam ends including the bolts and washers.
 For the full-FE analyses, a mesh was used that contains 4400 nodes at each contact interface (depicted in \fref{Meshes} (b)).
+For the \MSM, a relatively coarse FE mesh with only 500 nodes per interface (\fref{Meshes} (a)) was used in combination with a regular BE grid having 4300 integration points (\fref{Meshes} (c)).
+This way, full-FE analyses and \MSM have similar spatial resolution of the contact interface.
+At the apparent contact interfaces, matching nodes on the opposing surfaces were enforced.
+For the full-FE model, the node locations at the interface were moved in accordance with the specified topography (mesh morphing).
+In the \MSM, the node locations of the considered relatively coarse FE model were not moved; instead the topography was only considered in the BE model.